-Earlier this Spring, the Irish AWEPA Section held another major meeting, “Access to Medicines: A Universal Goal.”
+Earlier this Spring, on 8 February 2017, the Irish AWEPA Section held another major meeting, “Access to Medicines: A Universal Goal.”
 The keynote speakers were Ellen ‘t Hoen, a leading global advocate on Access to Medicines, and Professor Hans Hogerzeil of the Lancet Commission on Essential Medicines.

 Both the Lancet Commission and the UN High-Level Panel on Access to Medicines had published major reports on this issue in the last six months, and the Irish AWEPA Section is happy to provide any follow-up information on this area to fellow AWEPA Sections.